mia-platform/documentation/docs/development_suite/governance/design-overview.md

 The Design Overview is a rich set of visualization tools accessible from the Company Overview section and whose utility is provided under the URL `$HOSTNAME_CONSOLE/tenants/:tenantId/governance/design-overview`.
 :::caution
-In the url, the terms tenants and tenantId refer to the actual companies and companyId new terms.
+In the URL, the terms tenants and tenantId refer to the actual companies and companyId new terms.
 The tenant term is deprecated and will be removed soon
 :::

 This tool aggregates Resources from all Projects across the Company into a single table, providing users with filtering and sorting capabilities.
 Users can easily search, sort, and filter Endpoints, Microservices, and CRUDs collections, and save custom views for easy access and sharing.